-The Sherman Prescribed Burn is located in the Giant Forest area of Sequoia National Park, approximately one half mile northeast of the Giant Forest Museum.
-Visitors driving or hiking near the area may see smoke and/or areas of active flame, and are asked to exercise caution, stay on trails, and observe signs and directions from park staff.
+The Sherman Prescribed Burn is located in the Giant Forest area of Sequoia National Park, approximately two miles northeast of the Giant Forest Museum.
+Visitors driving or hiking near the area may see smoke and/or areas of active flame.
+There are no trail closures associated with this prescribed burn.

 Sequoia and Kings Canyon National Parks work with the San Joaquin Valley Air Pollution Control District to coordinate and regulate smoke contributions to the airshed.
 For more information about air quality in Sequoia and Kings Canyon National Parks, visit go.nps.gov/sekiair.
 For regional information about air quality, visit www.valleyair.org.